indigo-dc/synergy-doc/doc/service_reference_card.md

 Likewise the OpenStack services, synergy stores persistently the needed information in a relational database.
 Instructions how to create this database are reported in the 'Deployment and Administrator Guide'.

+## Cron jobs

+Synergy doesn't use any cron jobs